CIFASIS/OS-fuzzing/README.md

 # OS-fuzzing

 There are the scripts and data for the VDiscover tutorial to predict the outcome of zzuf.
-The process to reproduce the results roughtly follow these scripts:
+The process to reproduce the results roughly follow these scripts:

 0. init.sh
 1. get_testcases.sh (*)